vakul123/Crptographic-Algorithms-gui/README.md

 # Crptographic-Algorithms-gui
-In this project a gui using phython's tkinter is made which include some cryptographic algorithms coded in c++ and c.
+In this project a GUI using python's tkinter is made which include some cryptographic algorithms like RSA and ElGamaL are coded in c++ and c.